National Lawyers Guild: 2000s

+In the 2000s, the NLG opposed the PATRIOT Act, corporate globalization, the World Trade Organization, and has called for the adoption of "the Plan of Action from the 2001 UN World Conference Against Racism, Xenophobia, and Related Intolerance."
+The NLG has also helped to train and provide legal observers for political demonstrations.
+The NLG has supported Palestinian rights and a number of other causes.

 In 2005, NLG member Lynne Stewart was found guilty of violating Special Administrative Measures imposed on her client Omar Abdel Rahman and was sentenced in 2010 to 10 years in prison.
 The NLG mounted a campaign on her behalf.